wpumacay/DeeprlND-projects/project2-continuous-control/REPORT.md

   an action-value function to help learning.
 In various actor-critic methods this is used to reduce variance by not using MC estimates of the return to compute advantange estimates used for the gradient estimation of the objective.
-However, as we will see later, this is not that similar to the stochastic policy case, and that's you could actually call this an approximate version of DQN instead of an actual actor-critic algorithm.
+However, as we will see later, this is not that similar to the stochastic policy case, and that's why you could actually call this an approximate version of DQN instead of an actual actor-critic algorithm.

 * **Model-free**: We do not need access to the dynamics of the environment.
 This algorithm